Saros: Walkthrough Hub for Every Biome, Boss, and Progression

 The clean first-clear plan

-If the goal is simply to finish Saros once, the most efficient plan is straightforward.
-Learn movement and spacing in Shattered Arise.
-Build stable resources through Ancient Ruins.
-Respect target priority in Shattered Descent, especially any room with Healing Towers.
+If the goal is simply to finish Saros once, the plan is straightforward.
+Learn movement and spacing in Shattered Rise.
+Build stable resources through Ancient Depths.
+Respect target priority in Shattered Descent.
 Use every return to The Passage to strengthen your Armor Matrix around survivability and reliability.
 Reach the midgame biomes with a build that can recover from small errors.
 Save Trials for later.
 Enter Yellow Shore with a stable loadout and play the King fight as an execution test, not a damage race.

-That route will carry more players through Saros than chasing perfect combat clips ever will.
-The game’s progression structure, not just its shooting, is what makes the full run click.
+That route carries more players through Saros than chasing perfect combat clips ever will.
+The progression structure, not just the shooting, is what makes the full run click.

 F